 Right now, there is a shift happening in many companies.
 Marketing is moving closer to IT and technology.
 Maybe a little too close for some.
 This opens up new challenges and unexplored territory for many marketers.

 The shift includes new technologies and a more digitalized approach to communication and marketing.
-It enables companies to communicate about the right product, at the right time, to the right person in the right channel – the equation for increased customer loyalty and growth.
+It enables companies to communicate about the right product, at the right time, to the right person and through the right channel.
+This is the perfect equation for increased customer loyalty and growth.

-The fact that many companies have a feeling of “lagging behind” when it comes to digital maturity may not be so strange.
+Many companies have a feeling of “lagging behind” when it comes to digital maturity.
+This might not be so strange.
 Especially when most of us may have a tendency to compare our own company’s digital transformations to the giants at the forefront such as Spotify, Netflix, and Apple.

 The pursuit of customer loyalty drives the growth of CDP